AustinCodingAcademy/advanced-syllabus/CourseOutline.md

 -----
 ## <a name="debugging"></a> Day 2.
 Debugging
 - :paperclip: __Topics__: What is debugging.
 How do you debug a node app.
 How do you debug a web app.
+- :city_sunset: __Objective__: Be able to use vscode and chrome to set breakpoints and debug a running javascript program.
 - :file_folder: __Notes__:
     + [Notes](https://gist.github.com/jw56578/1e0ca3a254687e067b91431fd0cb7c91)
     + [Debugging](https://docs.google.com/presentation/d/16yPuG-pXoRiJv4dDUHjpzXO-PR3yxRE8lYRsW3rmrBs/edit#slide=id.p )(slides)